 Place your baby on their back to sleep

 It's not as safe for babies to sleep on their side or tummy as on their back.
-Healthy babies placed on their backs are not more likely to choke.
+Healthy babies placed on their backs aren't more likely to choke.

-Once your baby is old enough to roll over, there's no need to worry if they turn on to their tummy or side while sleeping.
+Once your baby's old enough to roll over, there's no need to worry if they turn onto their tummy or side while sleeping.

 The risks of co-sleeping